kineticstoolkit/kineticstoolkit_doc/src/kinematics_reconstructing_removed_markers.md

 The following example represents such a situation:
 - With a rigid body of three markers affixed to the left arm, and a single marker affixed to the left lateral elbow epicondyle, an acquisition of a few seconds was recorded with the participant barely moving.
-- After removing the elbow epicondyle marker, a wheelchair propulsion acquisition was recorded.
+- After removing the elbow epicondyle marker, a task was recorded.
-- We want to reconstruct the trajectory of the left lateral elbow epicondyle during the propulsion acquisition, even if it was not present during this acquisition.
+- We want to reconstruct the trajectory of the left lateral elbow epicondyle during the task, even if it was not present during the task.

 ## Loading sample data

-We will create two TimeSeries, one representing the markers available during the static acquisition, and the other representing the markers available during the propulsion acquisition.
+We will create two TimeSeries, one that represents the markers during the static acquisition, and the other representing the markers during the task.

 ```{code-cell} ipython3
 import kineticstoolkit.lab as ktk